-In Malcolm Gladwell’s bestseller, “Outliers,” Gladwell explores the “story of success” through an exhaustive study of exceptional achievers.
-He reveals recurring themes that catapulted these rare careers to a level of success unique among their peers.
+In bestseller “Outliers,” Malcolm Gladwell explores the “story of success” through a study of exceptional achievers & reveals recurring themes for success.
+Learn More!

 In Malcolm Gladwell’s bestseller, “Outliers,” Gladwell explores the “story of success” through an exhaustive study of exceptional achievers.
 He reveals recurring themes that catapulted these rare careers to a level of success unique among their peers.
 Gladwell highlights that such success occurs when talent intersects opportunity and when that opportunity provides the 10,000 hours of experience required to develop “mastery” in a given field.
 This finding is observed in athletes who gained extended game time at an early age, musicians who gained early professional exposure, and technology leaders who accessed technology at a young age.